Open Postdoc position, LINA, Nantes, France (8 months)

 Contacts: Charlotte.Truchet@univ-nantes.fr, Xavier.Lorca@mines-nantes.fr

-Keywords: Constraint Programming, probabilistic models, constraint propagation,
+Keywords: Constraint Programming, probabilistic models, constraint

 Choco solver.